Turtles at the Bottom 🐢

 Dynamics for vectors, including those in Hilbert space, can generically be modeled as

 These results are for finite evolutions.
 What about infinitesimal ones?
-In the limit, the linear infinitesimal approximation of \(\mathbf{U}\) is
+To leading order in a small time interval \(\epsilon\), the linear approximation of \(\mathbf{U}\) is

 Before moving on to solve the GSE, we can learn a bit about \(\mathbf{H}\) by asking what, if anything, the unitary condition on \(\mathbf{U}\) implies about it: